 - DY1 DY3 LIP Reconciliations Finalized Federal CMS and the Agency will finalize DY1-DY3 reconciliations within 60 days of the acceptance of the STCs (by March 14, 2012). - ▲ On March 8, 2012, the Agency received a written description from Federal CMS outlining the findings of their review of DY1-DY3 LIP reconciliations. - ▲ This quarter, Federal CMS did not provide the Agency any feedback or request additional information regarding LIP reconciliations for DY1-DY3 LIP reconciliations. - DY4 LIP Reconciliations The Agency submitted the LIP reconciliations for DY4 to Federal CMS on May 30, 2012.
-This quarter, Federal CMS did not provide the Agency any feedback or request additional information regarding LIP reconciliations for DY4 this quarter. - Finalize Modifications to RFMD By February 1 of each Demonstration Year, the Agency must submit a RFMD that ensures the payment methodologies for distributing LIP funds to providers supports the goals of the LIP program. - ▲ On January 31, 2012, the Agency submitted the revised RFMD for DY6 to Federal CMS which only included updated references since the results of Federal CMS's review of DY1-DY3 LIP reconciliations were not available prior to the February 1st submission due date specified in STC #53. - → On May 5, 2012, and June 6, 2012, the Agency submitted revised RFMDs for DY6 to Federal CMS.
-The revisions to the document were made based on comments from Federal CMS

-- → On August 7, 2012, the Agency submitted a revised RFMD for DY6 to Federal CMS.
-This version included additional changes requested by Federal CMS. - ▲ On September 27, 2012, Federal CMS indicated that the final version of the RFMD for DY6 was routing for final approval. - Claiming LIP Payments The Agency may claim LIP payments based on the existing methodology during the 60-day reconciliation finalization period.
+This quarter, Federal CMS did not provide the Agency any feedback or request additional information regarding LIP reconciliations for DY4. - Finalize Modifications to RFMD By February 1 of each Demonstration Year, the Agency must submit an RFMD that ensures the payment methodologies for distributing LIP funds to providers supports the goals of the LIP program. - A On January 31, 2012, the Agency submitted the revised RFMD for DY6 to Federal CMS, which only included updated references since the results of Federal CMS's review of DY1-DY3 LIP reconciliations were not available prior to the February 1st submission due date specified in STC #53. - → On May 5, 2012 and June 6, 2012, the Agency submitted a revised RFMD for DY6 to Federal CMS.
+The revisions to the document were made based on comments from Federal CMS. - On August 7, 2012, the Agency submitted a revised RFMD for DY6 to Federal CMS.
+This version included additional changes requested by Federal CMS. - ▲ On September 27, 2012, Federal CMS indicated that the final version of the RFMD for DY6 was routing for final approval. - △ On October 16, 2012, Federal CMS gave written approval of the RFMD for DY6. - Claiming LIP Payments The Agency may claim LIP payments based on the existing methodology during the 60-day reconciliation finalization period.
 Claims after that period can only be made on the final RFMD for DY6 as approved by Federal CMS.
-Changes to the RFMD for DY6 requested by the Agency, must be approved by Federal CMS and are only applicable for DY6 LIP expenditures. - As of the end of this quarter, the Agency had not received written approval from Federal CMS for the RFMD for DY6. - ▲ The Agency cannot begin the distribution of DY7 LIP payments until the RFMD for DY6 is finalized and written approval from Federal CMS has been received. - RFMD Protocol By February 1, 2012, and each successive February 1st of the waiver renewal period, the state must submit a RFMD protocol to ensure that the payment methodologies for distributing LIP funds to providers supports the goals of the LIP. - As previously noted above, the Agency continued to work with Federal CMS to finalize the RFMD for DY6 and Federal CMS indicated final written approval was routing.
+Changes to the RFMD for DY6 requested by the Agency must be approved by Federal CMS and are only applicable for DY6 LIP expenditures. - ▲ On October 16, 2012, Federal CMS gave written approval of the RFMD for DY6.
+The Agency can now begin the distribution of DY7 LIP payments. - RFMD Protocol By February 1, 2012, and each successive February 1st of the waiver renewal period, the state must submit an RFMD protocol to ensure that the payment methodologies for distributing LIP funds to providers supports the goals of the LIP. - As noted earlier, on October 16, 2012, Federal CMS gave written approval of the RFMD for DY6.